Local Regulations

 City Requirements

-- Security Measures: Vacant homes must be secured with proper locks and, if necessary, boarded up to prevent unauthorized access.
+- Security Measures: Vacant homes should be secured to prevent unauthorized access, including boarding up windows and locking doors.

 State Requirements